Trumpism part two

 How are mentally unwell leaders more dangerous than leaders who are “merely” criminals?
 How have the American people become so numb to Trump and the Republican Party’s assault on American democracy and the common good?
 How is dangerous behavior normalized in an unhealthy society — such as ours?
 How are Trump and his movement affecting negatively the mental and physical health of the American people?

-In an effort to answer these questions I recently spoke with Dr. Bandy Lee.
+In an effort to answer these questions, I recently spoke with Dr. Bandy Lee.
 She is a psychiatrist at Yale University and a leading voice among the growing number of mental health and other medical professionals who have been trying to raise public awareness about Donald Trump’s mental health.

 NowThis Impact